microsoft/vscode-docs/docs/containers/minikube.md

 You are prompted to configure the service you want to replace, the port to forward from your development computer, and the launch task to use.

 Choose the `stats-api` service.

 ![Select the service to connect to](images/minikube/select_service.png)

 After you select your service, you are prompted to enter the TCP port for your local application.
 For this example, enter 3001.

 ![Enter the port number](images/minikube/enter_port.png)

-Choose `Run Script: dev` as the launch task.
+Choose **Run Script: dev** as the launch task.

 ![Choose the debugger launch task](images/minikube/launch_task.png)

 You have the option of running isolated or not isolated.
 If you run isolated, only your requests are routed to your local process; other developers can use the cluster without being affected.
 If you don't run isolated, all traffic is redirected to your local process.
-For more information on this option, see [Using routing capabilities for developing in isolation](https://docs.microsoft.com/en-us/visualstudio/containers/overview-bridge-to-kubernetes?view=vs-2019#using-routing-capabilities-for-developing-in-isolation).
+For more information on this option, see [Using routing capabilities for developing in isolation](https://docs.microsoft.com/visualstudio/containers/overview-bridge-to-kubernetes?view=vs-2019#using-routing-capabilities-for-developing-in-isolation).
 For this example, we will proceed with non-isolated.

 ![Choose isolation](images/minikube/isolation.png)

-> Note: You will be prompted to allow the EndpointManager to run elevated and modify your hosts file.
+> **Note**: You will be prompted to allow the EndpointManager to run elevated and modify your hosts file.

 The Bridge to Kubernetes debugging profile has been successfully configured.

-Select the Debug icon on the left and select `Run Script: dev with Bridge to Kubernetes`.
-Click the start button next to `Run Script: dev with Kubernetes`.
+Select the Debug icon on the left and select **Run Script: dev with Bridge to Kubernetes**.
+Click the start button next to **Run Script: dev with Kubernetes**.

 ![Choose debug launch profile](images/minikube/debug_profile.png)